Dragana Savcic-Sanders, MBPsS, MSc (Psych) HCPC Reg. Counselling Psychologist

 Training, qualifications & experience

-I am registered with the Health Professional Council (HPC) as a Counselling Psychologist.
-She was awarded MSc in Psychology in 1992 and is a member of the British Psychological Society (BPS = MBPsM)
+I am registered with the Health Professional Council (HPC) as a Counselling Psychologist and I am a member of the British Psychological Society (MBPsS).

 I adhere to the Ethical Framework for Good Practice in Counselling and Psychotherapy with both HCPC and BPS.